bravegrumpy/merther/src/misunderstood/chapters/04_Reflections.md

 Lancelot giggled, putting the only remaining pillow over his face, &ldquo;The Arthur situation.
 I don&rsquo;t wish Merlin dead.&rdquo;

 Lancelot continued, &ldquo;Arthur has been temperamental lately.
 Leon has needed to placate several nobles in the past week alone.
-Gawaine and I have started court real court sessions that occur after the farce that Arthur runs.
+Gwaine and I have started court real court sessions that occur after the farce that Arthur runs.
 I figured that both men would suffer less if they learned they were not suffering alone.&rdquo;

 Gwenivere could relate to wanting people to just talk to each other.
 She had the sneaking suspicion that her former employer, Morgana, would benefit from a conversation with Freya.
 However, Gwenivere knew better than to try and cause drama, and she could think of no reason why the Lady Morgana would need to speak with some random castle staff-woman—no matter how stunning or married to Merlin she was.